-Category Agency EDA Funding Description Jobs Project Status City of Brawley Industrial Infrastructure City of Brawley \$2,000,000 North Brawley Industrial Park Infrastructure Project: Facilitate the development of industrial land, which will have immediate access to the City of Brawley airport, the newly completed major transportation bypass and rail freight.
-1216 In the applicati on process City of Calipatria r Commerical Infrastructure City of Calipatria \$6,200,000 Airport Industrial Park Improvement: Facilitate the development of retail neighborhood commercial, light manufacturing, and airport related activity for increased Economic Development 1,500+ In the applicati on process City of Holtville 1 r City of Holtville \$250,000 Business Incubator and Youth Entrepreneurial Training Program: Implement a youth entrepreneurial training program for Holtville High School students.
+Category Agency EDA Funding Description Jobs Project Status City of Brawley · · • • • • · · Industrial Infrastructure City of Brawley \$2,000,000 North Brawley Industrial Park Infrastructure Project: Facilitate the development of industrial land, which will have immediate access to the City of Brawley airport, the newly completed major transportation bypass and rail freight.
+1,216 In the applicati on Process City of Calipatria T 1 1 Commercial Infrastructure City of Calipatria \$6,200,000 Airport Industrial Park Improvement: Facilitate the development of retail neighborhood commercial, light manufacturing, and airport related activity for increased Economic Development 1,500+ In the applicati on Process City of Holtville City of Holtville \$250,000 Business Incubator and Youth Entrepreneurial Training Program: Implement a youth entrepreneurial training program for Holtville High School students.
 20 In the applicati on process